 Van Brunt Street is one of Red Hook's main thoroughfares, and the activities listed below begin at Baked (359 Van Brunt).
 To get there by bus, take either the B61 or B77.
-The closest subway is the F at Smith and 9th, or travel by boat: The NY Water Taxi has a dock at the Fairway supermarket.
+The closest subway is the F at Smith and 9th, or travel by boat: The NY Water Taxi has a dock at the Fairway supermarket or the NYC Ferry.

 Edited by Alison Lowenstein

 Start your day with a treat from Baked

 This Red Hook bakery and coffee shop has received rave reviews from everyone from Bon Appetit to the New York Times.
 Try one of Baked's pastries, and you'll see why.
 I recommend the homemade oreos, the Red Hook "red hot" cake, and, if you're feeling decadent, the melt-in-your-mouth sweet and salty brownie.
 This den of deliciousness offers free wi-fi and serves up savory goods, too.

 Baked - 359 Van Brunt Street - (718) 222-0345

 Enjoy the views at the Valentino Pier